Autophagy Fasting | Start | Stop | Induce | Methods | Diet | Benefits

 1. Brain, Alzheimer’s, and Parkinson’s

-Autophagy can help brain cells to excrete toxic proteins that contribute to dementia.
+Autophagy can help brain cells excrete toxic proteins that contribute to dementia.

-As they stick to neurons in the brain, the accumulation of these toxic proteins (β-Amyloid and Tau) is a significant contributor to Alzheimer’s, Parkinson’s, and Huntington’s disease.
+As they stick to neurons in the brain, accumulating these toxic proteins (β-Amyloid and Tau) significantly contributes to Alzheimer’s, Parkinson’s, and Huntington’s disease.

 Notably, autophagy in the brain decreases significantly in the early stages of dementia (Li et al. 201722).

 In contrast, fasting induces autophagy in the brain.
 Thus, fasting can protect against neurodegenerative diseases such as Alzheimer’s and Parkinson’s (Raefsky et al. 201723).